Episcopal Church of the Transfiguration Dallas

 Thursday May 09, 2024

-Sermon preached by The Rev. Casey Shobe on The Second Sunday of Advent.
+Sermon preached by The Rev. Casey Shobe on The First Sunday in Lent.
 We invite you to view the full service HERE.
 Learn more about our community by visiting www.transfiguration.net.

 Thursday May 09, 2024